btcpayserver/btcpayserver-doc/docs/OpenCart.md

 7. Click on *[Generate API Key]* at the bottom
 8. Copy the generated API Key to your *OpenCart BTCPay settings* form field "BTCPay API Key"
 ![BTCPay OpenCart: Copy API Key](./img/opencart/oc3--08--btcps-generate-api-key-result.png)
-8. Back on BTCPay Server instance go to your store settings and copy the store ID to your *OpenCart BTCPay Settings* form
+8. Back on BTCPay Server instance, go to your store settings and copy the store ID to your *OpenCart BTCPay Settings* form
 ![BTCPay OpenCart: Copy Store ID](./img/opencart/oc3--09--btcps-store-id.png)
 9. Back on *OpenCart BTCPay settings* form make sure **BTPCay Server URL**, **API Key** and **Store ID** are set and click **[Save]** button (on the top right)
 ![BTCPay OpenCart: Save OpenCart Settings form](./img/opencart/oc3--10--save-settings.png)

 You should get back to the Extensions overview page and see the notification "BTCPay Server Payment details have been successfully updated.".
-If not make sure your URL, API Key and Store ID are correct.
+If not, ensure your URL, API Key and Store ID are correct.
 ![BTCPay OpenCart: Save OpenCart Settings form](./img/opencart/oc3--11--save-settings-success.png)

-On successfully saving the BTCPay extension automatically created a webhook so that OpenCart can get notified when payments settle of fail.
+On successfully saving, the BTCPay extension automatically creates a webhook so OpenCart can get notified when payments settle or fail.
 To double check it was successful.
-You can do that by editing the BTCPay extension settings again, if you see the "Webhook Data" field filled out like this:
+You can do that by editing the BTCPay extension settings again if you see the "Webhook Data" field filled out like this:
 ![BTCPay OpenCart: Save OpenCart Settings form](./img/opencart/oc3--12--webhook-success.png)

-As you can see on the BTCPay extension settings you can further customize the order statuses depending on the [invoice statuses](https://docs.btcpayserver.org/Invoices/#invoice-statuses) and other common settings.
-The defaults should be a good starting point but feel free to adjust to your use case.
+As you can see on the BTCPay extension settings, you can customize the order statuses depending on the [invoice statuses](https://docs.btcpayserver.org/Invoices/#invoice-statuses) and other common settings.
+The defaults should be a good starting point but feel free to adjust them to your use case.

 ## 3. Test the checkout

 Everything is ready to go now.
-Do a small test purchase and make sure the order status gets updated according to the BTCPay invoice status.
-On BTCPay Server invoice details you can see if the webhook events were fired successfully.
+Make a small test purchase and make sure the order status gets updated according to the BTCPay invoice status.
+On the BTCPay Server invoice details, you can see if the webhook events were successful.

 ## Troubleshooting

 ### Enable debug mode

-If you have an error during checkout you can enable the debugging mode on the BTCPay extension settings.
+If you have an error during checkout, you can enable the debugging mode on the BTCPay extension settings.
 Menu: Go to "Extensions -> extensions" select "Payments" on the "Choose Extension Type" dropdown and edit BTCPay Server extension.

 ![BTCPay OpenCart: Enable debug mode](./img/opencart/oc3--20--debug-mode-enable.png)

-You can now find the debug output in the error log in menu "System -> Maintenence -> Error Logs".
+You can now find the debug output in the `error log` in the menu "System -> Maintenence -> Error Logs".

 ![BTCPay OpenCart: Enable debug mode](./img/opencart/oc3--21--error-logs.png)